“We live in a country abundant in creativity”

 Ahmed is a third year BA/LLB student majoring in French.
 He is particularly passionate about classical music and art.

-Alanna is third-year BA/BComm student majoring in Art History, Marketing and Management.
+Alanna is a third-year BA/BComm student majoring in Art History, Marketing and Management.
 Her favourite artistic movements are Impressionism, Surrealism and Abstraction.

 Emelie is a first year Law/Arts student majoring in Art History and Philosophy.
 She is interested in photography, modern and contemporary art.